 Grievances: HR guide

+Employers need to be aware of the Advisory, Conciliation and Arbitration Service (Acas) Code of Practice on disciplinary and grievance procedures (the Code).
 A failure to follow the Code doesn’t make an organisation liable to proceedings.
 However, employment tribunals must take the Code into account when considering whether an employer has acted reasonably or not.
 Tribunals are also able to adjust awards made in relevant cases by up to 25 percent for unreasonable failure to comply with any part of the Code.

 Employers and employees are often able to resolve complaints informally.
 It’s therefore sensible to make it clear to employees that informal resolution should be considered before raising formal grievances.